Spar0w/elastic-ps-automation/README.md

 # elastic-ps-automation
-A set of functions for automating an Elastic Stack Deployment
+A set of functions for automating Kibana settings